Triage

 </Card>

-<Card title="Gathers Context" icon="clipboard-question">
+<Card title="Gathers Context" icon="clipboard-list">

 Asks about relevant dimensions via interactive UI elements in the widget: